andrewhercules/pico-pico/README.md

 ### Introduction

 Pico Pico is a revamped version of [Chitter](http://github.com/andrewhercules/chitter), a project I completed in Week 4 at Makers Academy.
 Using the same application, we were to add enhancements with jQuery and updated HTML and CSS.
-We were also asked to crete an API and use Handlebars.js to populate the peeps from our 'in-house API'.
+We were also asked to create an API and use Handlebars.js to populate the peeps from our 'in-house API'.
 All other functionality is the same as Chitter.
 A live version of the application is available on Heroku at [https://pico-pico.herokuapp.com](https://pico-pico.herokuapp.com).

 ### Languages/Platforms/Tools